top of page

 On the other hand, bloggers usually don’t have the same training and resources as professional journalists.

-They also have access to certain resources such as contacts and experts in various fields that help them to provide accurate and up-to-date information.
+They also have access to certain resources, such as contacts and experts in various fields, that help them provide accurate and up-to-date information.

 Bloggers, on the other hand, may not necessarily have access to these same types of resources.